wwarthen/RomWBW/Source/Doc/SystemGuide.md

 successfully written.
 On error, the Current Sector will be the sector where the error occurred.
 Sectors Written (E) indicates the number of sectors successfully written.

+A Sector Count of zero will result in no sectors being written and a status of success.
+The buffer will not be modified.

+For buffers in the bottom 32KB ram, the Bank ID is used to identify the bank to use for the buffer.
+If the buffer is located in your current active bank, you will need to provide the current Bank ID, which can be obtained using [Function 0xF3 -- System Get Bank (SYSGETBNK)].
+For buffers in the top 32K of memory the Bank ID is not strictly required as this memory is always mapped to the common bank.

 Disk data transfers will be faster if the buffer resides in the top 32K of memory because it avoids a double copy.